vuepress/vuepress.github.io/docs/en/plugins/nprogress.md

 ### Custom color

 Set `$nprogressColor` in `palette.styl` file to change the color of the progress bar.
-If not set, the color is set to `$accentColor` of Vuepress.
+If not set, the color is set to `$accentColor` of VuePress.

 > See [official docs](https://v1.vuepress.vuejs.org/config/#palette-styl)